 Alongside her older brother Colin, Alice loved growing up at Amery.
 Often helping in the vineyard and winery as she grew up.
 It was also the perfect place to explore on horseback as she developed her lifelong passion for nature.

-As a third-generation shareholder and director, Alice has held a position on the Kay Brothers board since the early 1990s.
-Alice and husband Mike also lived on the property in the historic Kay family homestead.
-Alice also works as a part-time conservation ecologist and interpretive consultant for the company.
+As a third-generation shareholder, Alice held a position on the Kay Brothers board since the early 1990s until 2023.
+Alice and husband Mike lived on the property in the historic Kay family homestead and worked as a part-time conservation ecologist and interpretive consultant for the company.
 She and biologist husband Mike undertook an olive removal and tree planting program to restore native plant diversity in the Amery creek line from 2011 until 2021.

 In 2015, she wrote the book Kay Brothers The First 125 Years with co-authors brother and winemaker Colin Kay and James Dunsmore.
 Using her training in the visual arts, Alice also planned and curated three major displays for Kay Brothers cellar door, as well as two solo art exhibitions.